-- Read the website carefully and be familiar with the requirements for graduation.
+- Read this website and the Office of Graduate Education website carefully, so you are familiar with the requirements for graduation.
 Don’t let anything surprise you in your last semester!

 - Investigate scholarship and paid internship opportunities to help finance your education.

-- Review the information presented by the various professional organizations and in the alumni profiles – this will show you the many kinds of jobs MLISc degree holders have and may help you decide what direction you want to take.
+- Review the information presented by professional organizations, stay in touch with recent grads, and keep an eye on both job advertisements and the resumes and public Web pages of people who work where you’d like to work someday.
+This will show you the many kinds of jobs MLISc degree holders have and may help you decide what direction you want to take.

 - Participate in one of the student groups to showcase your professional involvement and perhaps your leadership abilities.